TsukiGva2/sxript/docs/Code-Blocks.md

 ## Block Anatomy

-A code block begins with the word `block`, followed by a set of curly braces enclosed in parentheses, as in `({})`.
+A code block begins with the word `block`, followed by a set of curvy braces enclosed in parentheses, as in `({})`.
 Inside this structure, we place any number of valid expressions, separated by the colon symbol ( `:` ).
 At least one expression must be prefixed with the word `print_`, with the underscore.
 All together, a code block may look like:

 ```
 block({